 There is a growing awareness of the issues with food waste and many people want to help to get food close to its Use By date to others so that it can be eaten instead of being thrown away.

 Community fridges provide businesses and individuals with the opportunity to share food that otherwise would have been wasted.
 They are public places where surplus food is shared between the community.
 Anybody can access a community fridge, there is no need to register, simply turn up during opening hours and make use of the facility and help good food from going to wate.

 Community fridges help people connect with their communities, access nutritious food, save money and reduce waste.

 In Norfolk we have the largest community fridge network outside of London, check out the list below to find your nearest community fridge.

 In Norfolk there are community fridges in the following locations:

 Please check the opening hours of your local Community Fridge before visiting.

 Setting up a Community Fridge

-They’ve also created the Community Fridge Network to connect all of the Community Fridge projects across the UK and IE, so you can exchange advice and support.
+They have also created the Community Fridge Network to connect all of the Community Fridge projects across the UK and IE, so you can exchange advice and get support.